 Weaknesses

 Next up, we have Dacia Spring which is a proper electric car.
 It is the most affordable five-door EV in the UK, offering practicality, efficiency, and value.
-Unlike Citroën Ami, this is not a quadricycle, so you get more space, proper doors, and a higher top speed.
+Unlike the Citroen Ami, this is not a quadricycle, so you get more space, proper doors, and a higher top speed.

-Although Spring is built for city driving, it’s surprisingly capable on longer trips too.
-It has a 140-mile range, which is enough for daily commutes.
-The interior is simple but functional, with a touchscreen and smartphone connectivity.
+Although Spring is built for city driving and even capable of longer trips, with a range of 140 miles.
+Also, the interior is simple but advanced, with a touchscreen and smartphone connectivity.

 Strength